 - Working extra hours

-- Health and wellbeing (reduction in work related stress, reduction in staff feeling pressured to come to work when unwell)
+- Reduction in staff feeling pressured to come to work when unwell)

 - Equal opportunities for career progression or promotion.

-80 per cent of staff say they work extra hours (72 per cent nationally).
+77 per cent of staff said they work extra hours, paid and/or unpaid (72 per cent nationally).